madhurprash/deepseek-r1-ec2/README.md

 Here are the steps to serve the [`deepseek-ai/DeepSeek-R1-Distill-Qwen-32B`](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-32B) and other models from the `deepseek-r1` family of models on Amazon EC2 using [`vllm`](https://github.com/vllm-project/vllm). vLLM is a fast and easy-to-use library for LLM inference and serving.

 >The steps provided below are for the 32B distilled version but apply to other variants as well.
+To use `deepseek-ai/DeepSeek-R1-Distill-Qwen-32B` for example run this code on a `g6e.xlarge` Amazon EC2 instance.

 1. Create an EC2 instance with the `Deep Learning OSS Nvidia Driver AMI GPU PyTorch` AMI and `g6e.12xlarge` instance type.
 You can see step by step instructions [here](https://aws-samples.github.io/foundation-model-benchmarking-tool/misc/ec2_instance_creation_steps.html).
 At the time of this writing the AMI used for `us-east-1` was `ami-067bd563cecc90173`.